Herbal remedy for erectile dysfunction (ED)

 There’s evidence to show that Yohimbine may have some small effect in helping aid weight loss.
-In 1991, there was a study of 20 overweight women on a diet of 1,000 calories per day.
-Each was given 20 mg of Yohimbine a day, and lost 3 pounds more than those who weren’t taking any.
+In 1991, a study of 20 overweight women on a diet of 1,000 calories per day.
+Each was given 20 mg of Yohimbine a day and lost 3 pounds more than those who weren’t taking any.
 Any weight loss drug should, however, always be taken alongside a healthy diet and exercise.

 There’s also evidence from several studies to show that Yohimbine is effective in improving sexual arousal for both men and women.
 This is especially true for people experiencing sexual problems as a side effect of taking certain medicines for depression.

 What effect can Yohimbine have on erectile dysfunction?

 There’s much evidence to suggest that Yohimbine does have a positive effect on men who have erectile dysfunction.
 Initially, it was considered a failure as a treatment because it doesn’t increase testosterone levels in the body, the hormone needed for erections.
 However, recent trials have shown that it works well to increase arousal and blood flow to the penis.

 - by relaxing the tissue of your penis (to allow an erection to occur more easily)

 - by increasing blood pressure (which increases the strength of your erection)

 Yohimbine may be less successful if your erectile dysfunction is caused by physical factors, such as poor blood flow or circulation.